Juliette Girl Scouts

 Self-Directed Membership Option

 You don't have to be part of a troop to be a Girl Scout!
-You can participate as a Juliette, which is how we describe self-directed Girl Scouts (also referred to as IRMs or individually registered members).
+You can participate as a Juliette, which is how we describe self-directed Girl Scouts (also referred to as IRGs or individually registered girls).

 Juliettes were named after Juliette Gordon Low who founded our movement in 1912.